kubevirt/kubevirt/tests/README.md

 == Run them on Vagrant ==

+# FIXME: this is not true anymore. haproxy has been removed. what effect does
+# that have on the usage of -master
 The vagrant environment has an unprotected haproxy in front of the apiserver, so only `-master` needs to be set to run the tests.